CMDA/sss-exercises/exercise2/README.md

 ```

+### Answer
+Using routes we can connect URL's to our application and in specific to some part of our code that we execute once a request comes in.
+The answers where already given in the explanation on _Route as ..._.
+It's however important to note and understand that a good structure helps organising your code and logic.

 ## Task 3
 To prevent that you have to use HTML tags in your code you can use templates to render this and to display your data.
 For task3 we created a router, so that you can play with some templates.